Skasselbard/NixOs-ClusterConfig/Readme.md

 - Extendable with modules to add configuration features or deployment packages
 - Scope: home cloud

+## Main features

+- Machine configuration for all cluster machines can be defined in "cluster services" without the need to edit every single machine
+  - cluster services can use cluster information to make than machine dependent (e.g. make the same service definition behave differently for master and worker machines)
+  - cluster services are copied as nixos modules to all selected machines to extend their configuration

+- cluster level scripts for deployment and other tasks without parameters
+  - cluster modules can define scripts that utilize cluster information
+  - using the cluster configuration, scripts can be generated with all variables included so you don't have to look up the information that is already defined somewhere else

+- extendable with NixOs style modules
+  - create own cluster modules for additional functionality like deployment scripts or cluster config inspection
+  - create own cluster services to deploy your own workloads

 ## Goals

-1. Create installation media for an initial machine setup
+1. Create installation media for the initial machine setup
 2. Deploy updates and change configuration remotely once the machines are initialized
 3. Keep the human interaction minimal in the process
 4. Do as much configuration declarative as possible
-5. Provide a minimal configuration for a K3s cluster on NixOS (as a ClusterConfig module)
+5. Provide a minimal configuration for a kubernetes cluster on NixOS (as a ClusterConfig module)

 ## Additional Features in ClusterConfig Modules or Tooling

 - partitioning with [disko](https://github.com/nix-community/disko)
 - static dns by generating ``hosts`` file entries for hosts with static ip addresses
-- (WIP) k3s kubernetes module (containerized)
+- kubernetes module
-  - initialized with k3s manifest files
-  - Maybe: with configurable argocd (but probably only in an example manifest)
+  - running the control plane as systemd units
+  - cilium as cni plugin (others can be contributed)
 - fixable versions with flakes
 - Maybe coming: Tooling to analyze the ClusterConfig (e.g. print host ips configuration or the configured services)